-79. X. and Z. are half-siblings, 18 and 16, from Honduras.
-They live with their mother, who speaks Spanish, in Chicago (Cook County).
-(22-0159962) (22-0159963).
+73. X. and Z. are half-siblings, 18 and 16, from Honduras.
+They live with their mother, who speaks Spanish, in Chicago.
+(Cook County).
+(22-0159962) (22-0159963)

-X's father neglected and abused him and severely abused his mother in X's presence.
-X's father has not provided any financial or emotional support for X after brief contact when he was 10 years old.
-X's brother Z has a different father, and his father verbally, physically, and sexually abused Z. To run away from the abuse, Z. fled to the United States when he was 15 years old.
-A pro bono attorney will need to file two separate petitions: a post-18 guardianship case on behalf of X's mother, asking for legal guardianship over X until he turns 21, and a sole allocation of parental responsibilities petition for Z. The orders must find that X.'s and Z.'s reunification with their respective fathers is not viable due to their abandonment, abuse, and neglect and that it is not in X.'s and Z.'s best interests to return to Honduras.
+X. and Z. have different fathers, but the same mother.
+X.'s parents separated when he was about 8 months old.
+When X. lived with his father, he was neglectful towards X. and severely abused his mother, often in his presence.
+X. briefly had contact with his father when he was 10 years old because X. needed his father's signature to obtain official documents, but otherwise, X.'s father has not provided any financial or emotional support for X. Z.'s father verbally, physically and sexually abused Z. To get away from this abuse, Z. fled to the United States when he was 15 years old.
+A pro bono attorney will need to file two separate petitions: a post-18 guardianship case on behalf of X.'s mother, asking that the mother be appointed as X.'s legal guardian until X. turns 21, and a sole allocation of parental responsibilities petition for Z. The orders must find that X.'s and Z.'s reunification with their respective fathers is not viable due to their abandonment, abuse, and neglect, and that it is not in X.'s and Z.'s best interests to return to Honduras.